hyao23/psedu_lidar/readme.md

 $ python SAIC/pyutility/show_utility.py  --pc=./KITTI/object/training/pseudo-lidar_velodyne/000013.bin
 ```

-## Potential directions to improve the disparity generation speed and accuracy:
+## Discussions:
-Check out the [paper](https://arxiv.org/abs/1810.05424) and [code](https://github.com/CVLAB-Unibo/Real-time-self-adaptive-deep-stereo) for Real-Time Self-Adaptive Deep Stereo.
+Check out the [paper](https://arxiv.org/abs/1810.05424) and [code](https://github.com/CVLAB-Unibo/Real-time-self-adaptive-deep-stereo) for Real-Time Self-Adaptive Deep Stereo to improve the disparity generation speed and accuracy.
-An discussion on the limitations and potentials of this idea can be found in the pptx file in this repo.
+An discussion on the limitations and potentials of the pseudo lidar idea can be found in the pptx file in this repo.